Admission Requirements

 Freshmen admitted into the pre-dental advantage program will follow the 3+3 modality (three years of undergrad preparation and three years of dental school).
 At the end of the first year, students who meet specific academic requirements and receive approval from their pre-dental advisor can apply to accelerate to a 2+3 modality.
 They can also decelerate into a 4+3 modality if more time is desired to prepare for dentistry, or they can take no action and progress in the 3+3 modality.

 The 2+3 modality provides the minimum foundation in pre-dental education through two years of study on the Stockton campus for a select group of highly qualified students.
-At the end of the first academic year and summer, students who meet the following criteria and receive approval from their pre-dental advisor will take a second year of classes in Stockton, submit an application to the Dugoni School of Dentistry and will be strongly considered for an interview at the Dugoni School:
+At the end of the first academic year and summer, students who meet the following criteria and receive approval from their pre-dental advisor will take a second year of classes in Stockton, apply to the Dugoni School of Dentistry, and be guaranteed an interview at the Dugoni School:

 • Complete all pre-dental program course requirements and dental school prerequisites

-• Achieve an overall Grade Point Average of 3.70 or higher in coursework from Pacific, BBCP, and science
+• Achieve a cumulative, BBCP, and science Grade Point Average of 3.70 or higher in coursework from Pacific

-• Dental Admissions Test exam scores of 25 and above in all categories
+• Dental Admissions Test exam Academic Average score of 25 and above and 18 and above in all other categories

 • Submit a completed dental school application, including three letters of evaluation from two Pacific science faculty and one dentist, by September 1 of the application cycle